FLORICULTURE EXHIBITS

-1. All entries must follow exhibiting rules and regulations.
+1. All entries must follow exhibiting rules and regulations given on page 3.

 2. Please identify each Horticulture entry, either by a temporary label on the container or with a list, to be read out as the entries are handed in.
 Don’t enter an unknown plant.
 Any entry wrongly identified will not be judged.